 Quick diagnosis and treatment are very important.

-Antibiotics to cure infection are tried first for most patients.
+Antibiotics to cure infection is the first treatment done in most cases.
 ERCP or other surgical procedure is done when the patient is stable.

 Patients who are very ill or are quickly getting worse may need surgery right away.

-The outcome is usually good with treatment, but poor without it.
+The outcome is very often good with treatment, but poor without it.

 Treatment of gallstones, tumors, and infestations of parasites may reduce the risk for some people.
-A metal or plastic stent within the bile system may be needed to prevent recurrence.
+A metal or plastic stent that is placed in the bile system may be needed to prevent the infection from returning.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.